Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Again on their website, Shun specifically notes that “sharpening is not something that should be done on a weekly basis.
 Sharpening actually removes some of the metal from the blade, so sharpening too frequently may reduce the life of your knife.”
 In addition, they all but beg their customers not to use ANY sharpener with diamond or diamond grit (many electric sharpeners use diamond wheels).
 They state that it is simply a material that is too aggressive for their fine cutlery.

 How to Hone a Shun Knife

 With the right tools, like the Shun Honing Steel, this process is much easier and requires less skill than sharpening.
-It also guides you specifically to the correct 16 degree angle.
+It also specifically guides you to the correct 16 degree angle.
 Again, just be sure to not use a diamond material in this process.
 “Diamond steels”, as they’re often called, can remove metal from your knife.
-Here’s a nice video tutorial from Shun for honing their knives as mentioned above.
+Here’s a nice video tutorial from Shun on honing their knives as mentioned above.